Conigma Connect

 Defining events follows the same principles as methods, but in the opposite direction.
 Events describe how Connect should behave when other systems initiate communication with it.

-Typically, this is where you configure webhook endpoints and define handlers that replicate or synchronize data in other systems.
-But technically, there are no strict limits.
-Connect’s modular design allows you to simulate systems, build proxies, or to implement web services.
+Typically, this is where you configure webhook endpoints and define handlers that replicate or synchronize data into other systems.